Victoria Mahon de Palacios

 Victoria’s practice includes all aspects of private client work.
 She has expertise in Court of Protection and elderly client work to include advising on applications to the Court regarding deputyship appointments, mental capacity issues, powers of attorney and protection of assets for vulnerable beneficiaries.

-She advises on methods of mitigating inheritance tax and capital gains tax for both UK and non-UK domiciled individuals through lifetime gifts, onshore and offshore trusts and tax-efficient wills, together with advising on the administering of estates and trusts.
+She advises individuals on methods of mitigating inheritance tax and capital gains tax through lifetime gifts, trusts and tax-efficient wills, together with advising on the administering of estates and trusts.

-Victoria also advises on the establishment of new charitable structures, charity mergers and variations.
+Victoria also advises on the establishment of new charitable structures, charity mergers / variations and matters relating to the administration of charities.

 - Applying to the Court of Protection for authority for gifts to be made on behalf of incapacitated individuals.